BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 > [!CAUTION]
 > The only way to detect this is via an external program checking the game's memory.

+## Zolfernos
+Zolfernos is a trainer for Black Ops Zombies, it allows you to write to memory on a multitude of different levels.

+> [!CAUTION]
+> This is undetectable and changes multiple aspects of the game.

 ## Custom BGamer Launchers
 Launching the game from certain BGamer launchers that have been modified by players is known to inject the Stealth Patch DLL mentioned [here](#stealth-patching---dll-injection).